-The CSU Salazar Center for North American Conservation supports and advances the health and connectivity of the natural systems and landscapes of North America – be they urban or rural; working or wildlands; public or private.
+The mission of the CSU Salazar Center for North American Conservation is to accelerate the pace and scale of equitable, innovative, and durable solutions for nature and all people by connecting diverse leaders, communities, and resources across the North American continent.
 We know that healthy natural systems support climate adaptation and resilience, protect biodiversity, and support long-term human health.
 Our intersectional approach builds bridges that connect academic research, community practice, and policy development.

-The Salazar Center benefits from the active engagement and leadership of former US Secretary of Interior, US Senator, and Colorado Attorney General Ken Salazar.
+The Salazar Center was founded by former US Secretary of Interior, US Senator, and Colorado Attorney General Ken Salazar.
 As the nation’s 50th Secretary of Interior, Salazar led the nation's efforts on conservation, including the designation of ten national parks and ten national conservation and wildlife refuges and the organization of more than 100 other conservation and preservation projects in the United States.
 The Center is housed by Colorado State University, a land-grant institution and a globally respected leader in environmental and conservation research.
 CSU is recognized for its preeminent conservation programs and their interdisciplinary strength.